BIH-MI/synthetic-rd-data/README.md

 This repository contains code to use the tool for generating three [synthetic datasets](https://github.com/BIH-MI/synthetic-rd-data/tree/main/RDdata/result) for three popular rare diseases i.e. [Sickle Cell Disease](https://en.wikipedia.org/wiki/Sickle_cell_disease) (SCD), [Cystic Fibrosis](https://en.wikipedia.org/wiki/Cystic_fibrosis) (CF), and [Duchenne Muscular Dystrophy](https://en.wikipedia.org/wiki/Duchenne_muscular_dystrophy) (DMD).
 The datasets contain demographic data and selected clinical parameters.

-### Features

- * No need for input datasets (only basic statistics are needed).
- * Very fast, can generate thousands of synthetic patient data in a few seconds.
- * Can generate synthetic data for a single disease or multiple diseases at the same time.
- * Adding a new disease is simply done by modifying a JSON file (see the sections below).
- * The synthetic data follow the input census and disease statistics with high accuracy.

 ## Repository Structure

                 ├── RDdata: Contains our results and copy of all original downloaded and used files